top of page

 Growing Local SC | Food System Network

-Growing Local SC is an initiative of the SC Food Policy Council focused specifically on getting food from farms and gardens to the table across South Carolina.
+Growing Local SC is an initiative of the SC Food Policy Council focused specifically on the local food supply chain.
 The network builds off work done to date and is designed to be reflective of South Carolina's local food system which is a complex web of activities involving the production, processing, transport, and consumption of food.

 Growing Local SC is a network focused on facilitating collaboration between organizations and individuals actively engaged in supporting South Carolina's Food System.
 The Network will 1) connect and cultivate South Carolina’s local food economy, 2) develop a plan centered on addressing systemic inequities in the state’s food system, 3) catalyze action to address farmland loss, 4) increase capacity of the local food system and 5) refine metrics for measuring partnerships.
 All organizations, individuals and businesses working in the local food system are encouraged to get engaged.
 How?
 Join the SCFPC, sign-up for one or both of the Local Food Committees (Urban and Rural), subscribe to the newsletter and follow us on Instagram @GrowingLocalSouthCarolina.